With the release of Star Wars: The Last Jedi upon us, fans are turning back to the original Star Wars trilogy in preparation.

 This contrasts the stormtroopers with the figures moving down the path.

 Whether your design is 3D or flat, these basic design principles used in the original Star Wars trilogy are tried and true.
 When your design is seamless and effective, the ideas that make them timeless can come through.
-We can’t wait to see what exciting design elements are in store in The Force Awakens!
+We can’t wait to see what exciting design elements are in store in The Last Jedi!